 The Architect: Father of the Matrix

 A lot of fans found the character of the Architect (played by Helmut Bakaitis) a bit ‘boring.’
-He does seem to be a bit of a “one-dimensional” figure – sitting back in his big chair surrounded by monitors.
-Plus he comes off as uncaring – even mean – especially when compared to his counterpart, the Oracle.
+As mentioned in our Oracle profile, he is a very “one-dimensional” figure – sitting back in his big chair surrounded by monitors.
+(More on that in a bit!)
+He also comes off as uncaring, even mean-spirited, especially when compared to his counterpart, the Oracle.